Credit Cards for Beginners

 Unless you track your budget closely, you might be surprised to find that the small purchases you made throughout the month turned into a big bill.
 Consider setting up a budgeting app or using your card issuer’s mobile app to keep an eye on your balance.

 A low balance can be helpful in several ways.
 First, it can help ensure you’ll be able to pay your bill in full and avoid paying interest on purchases.
-Additionally, your balance relative to your card’s credit limit can be an important factor in your credit score.
+Additionally, your balance relative to your card’s credit limit, known as the utilization rate, can be an important factor in your credit score.
 A low “utilization rate,” such as under 30%, can be best for your credit scores.

 Learn about the card’s rewards and benefits

 If your card is part of a rewards program or offers cardholder benefits, learn about the programs to make sure you’re not missing out on valuable perks.
-For example, Discover cards come with a spend analyzer and Freeze it®, which you can use to freeze your cards to prevent new purchases, cash advances, and balance transfers.3
+For example, Discover cards come with a spend analyzer and Freeze it®, which you can use to freeze your account to prevent new purchases, cash advances, and balance transfers in seconds.3

 Should a credit beginner apply for more than one starter credit card?